Some people mistakenly believe that because herbs are "natural", as such they are "safe". The bad news is, that is not

 Like any other therapeutical substances, certain herbs can cause side effects.
-Others can even be toxic or even lethal to some animals when used inappropriately.
+Others can be toxic or even lethal to some animals when used inappropriately.

 Sometimes an herb can cause side effects by itself; other times the use of an herb might interfere with the actions of a conventional drug.
 In addition, some herbs may increase the chance of side effects when used in conjunction with certain drugs.

 But having said that, herbs are generally less likely to cause the type of nasty side effects caused by conventional medications.

-The bottom line is, when you are unsure whether a certain herb is safe for your pet, consult a holistic vet first - especially if your pet is on conventional medications, or is already weakened by certain health problems.
+The bottom line is, when you are unsure whether a certain herb is safe for your pet, consult a holistic vet first.
+This is especially important if your pet is on conventional medications, or is already weakened by certain health problems.

 The following unsafe herbs are potentially dangerous for use in animals and care should be exercised when using them:

 While this herb (and its essential oil) is an effective insecticide, it is toxic to dogs and cats at high doses.

 In particular, it should NEVER be used in pets with existing kidney disease.